mboaks/starter-academic/content/home/posts.md

  css_class = ""
 +++

+__7/13/2021:__ Our abstract titled *"THE REST OF THE STORY: HIGH RESOLUTION 3D PRINTING WITH A BIOCOMPATIBLE RESIN FOR MICROFLUIDICS"* has been accepted for poster presentation in MicroTAS 2021.
+Another collaboration work with Dr. Wooley's group titled *"3D PRINTING MICROFLUIDIC DEVICES WITH CLEAR RESIN FOR
+ELECTROPHORETIC SEPARATION"* has also been accepted for poster presentation.

-__6/14/2021:__ Our journal paper titled *Automated Photonic Tuning of Silicon Microring Resonators Using a 3D-printed Microfluidic Mixer* got accepted in OSA Continuum.
+__6/14/2021:__ Our journal paper titled *"Automated Photonic Tuning of Silicon Microring Resonators Using a 3D-printed Microfluidic Mixer"* got accepted in OSA Continuum.

 __9/14/2020:__ Kevin Larson (MS student) presented our collaboration work in *Frontiers in Optics 2020* conference where we showed resonant frequencies of silicon ring resonators can be tuned using a custom 3D-printed microfluidic chip overlaid directly on the photonic circuit.
 We integrated 3D printed microfluidics with photonics in this project.
 This year the conference was virtual.